January 30, 2026

 Humanity’s first exploration into UX design dates back to 5,000 BC with the introduction of feng shui, the ancient Chinese art of creating unity between humans and their environments.
 The practice draws inspiration from the Taoist philosophy that humans and animals should live in harmony with the Tao, the natural order of the universe.
 Feng shui is influenced by two main principles: ch’i, the universe’s life force, and yin and yang, opposing yet complementary forces.

-Taoist philosophers believed balancing yin and yang enhances positive ch’i and repels negative ch’i; this philosophy guided the placement of cultural sites, buildings, spaces, and objects, ensuring they aligned with the natural flow of ch’i.
-Meaning “wind-water,” feng shui was likely first observed by early indigenous tribes to pinpoint ideal settlements: pieces of land surrounded by water but protected from the wind, the natural element that blows ch’i away.
+Meaning “wind-water,” feng shui was likely first observed by early Indigenous tribes to pinpoint ideal settlements: pieces of land surrounded by water but protected from the wind, the natural element that blows ch’i away.

-Feng shui spotlights spatial recognition and arranging our surroundings in the most user-friendly way; it even considers every element inside and outside of a space, from location and layout to materials and colors.
+Feng shui spotlights spatial recognition and arranging our surroundings in the most user-friendly way.
+It even considers every element inside and outside of a space, from location and layout to materials and colors.
 When we think about it in terms of contemporary UX design, the goal is the same: create the best, most intuitive experience possible.

 500 BC: Ergonomics in Ancient Greece

-Physician and philosopher Hippocrates documented some of the earliest ergonomic concepts, outlining guidelines for designing a surgeon’s workspace and organizing tools for maximum efficiency.
-The Ancient Greeks were also ahead of their time when it came to comfort.
-They notably designed the Klismos chair, which had a curved shape to naturally support the body; in theaters, they created benches that helped improve blood circulation in the legs during long performances.
+The Ancient Greeks were also ahead of their time when it came to the design of everyday things.
+They notably designed the Klismos chair, which had a curved shape to naturally support the body.
+In theaters, they created benches that helped improve blood circulation in the legs during long performances.
 These early ergonomic considerations highlighted the importance of designing for human needs and comfort, the foundation of modern UX design.

 The History and Evolution of UX Design